Discretionary investment management: In the United Kingdom

 In the UK, the regulatory authority for discretionary investment management companies is the Financial Conduct Authority.
 Investment managers are required to have a graduate degree or an investment qualification such as the Chartered Financial Analyst designation (CFA).

+In Australia

+In Australia, the regulatory authority for discretionary investment management, such as Managed Discretionary Account (MDA), is the Australian Securities and Investments Commission (ASIC).